huzeyann/BrainDecodesDeepNets/README.md

 ## Data preparation
 ### Algonauts 2023
 We do not have the right to redistribute the dataset.
-Please manually download and unzip `subj01.zip (4GB)` from the [algonauts 2023 challenge](http://algonauts.csail.mit.edu/), please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSehZkqZOUNk18uTjRTuLj7UYmRGz-OkdsU25AyO3Wm6iAb0VA/viewform
+Please manually download and unzip `subj01.zip (4GB)` from the [Algonauts 2023 challenge](http://algonauts.csail.mit.edu/), please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLSehZkqZOUNk18uTjRTuLj7UYmRGz-OkdsU25AyO3Wm6iAb0VA/viewform
 ) to get the download link.

 The provided dataset implementation expect the following contents: